 - Clean up (while wet only): mineral spirits

 My silicone sealant says ‘clear’ on the label but it’s not clear – is something wrong?

 - No, you are correct.
-It does not dry clear, but instead has an opaque quality.
+Even though they call it ‘clear-drying’, it does not dry clear, but instead has an opaque quality.
 If you want something that will truly dry clear, you may want to try other products.
 I don’t have any to recommend that I like.
 Plus, I don’t mind that the sealant is somewhat visible.

 I can’t complete the project all at once.
 Can I pause and finish later?

 - Yes, BUT—first, make use of any adhesive you have already applied (add your marbles).
 GE Silicone II is permanent: once it dries, you cannot remove it, you cannot add more adhesive on top of it (it will not stick), and it is nearly impossible to peel off.
 This is why I advise working in small sections: apply some adhesive, attach the marbles, do the next section.
 It works so nicely for garden art projects because it is permanent but this also means you have no second chances.

 My marbles are sliding off the globe!
 My marbles fell off!

 I get emails asking for help with adhesive problems and it usually comes down to one of the factors listed (above) in Tips To Be Sure The Adhesive Sticks.

 Are there any other products I can try?